 Property and equipment is stated at cost.
-The provision for depreciation is determined by straightline and accelerated methods to depreciate the cost of assets over their estimated useful lives.
+The provision for depreciation is determined by straightline method to depreciate the cost of assets over their estimated useful lives.
 Expenditures for repairs and maintenance which do not extend the useful lives of the assets are charged to operations.